The Diabetic Foot and Ulcers

 What is a diabetic foot ulcer?

 Any skin breakdown or ulceration should heal in a timely fashion in healthy individuals.
-Diabetics tend to develop foot deformities due to metabolic nerve injury (neuropathy).
+Diabetics tend to develop foot deformities possibly due to metabolic nerve injury (neuropathy).
 This can lead to an imbalance between certain groups of muscles controlling foot and toe movement.
-As a result of this imbalance diabetics tend to develop specific foot deformities (hammer and claw toes, collapse of plantar arch etc).
-Diabetics also might not have good sensation in their soles (for the same reason) and therefore can’t feel pain.
-Also, skin tends to get dry and easily cracks if not adequately moisturized.
+As a result of this imbalance diabetics tend to develop specific foot deformities such as hammer and claw toes and collapse of plantar arch.
+Diabetics also might not have good sensation in their soles (Sensory Neuropathy) and therefore can not feel pain.
+Also, skin tends to get dry and easily cracks if not adequately moisturised.
 Any foreign body in a patient’s shoe can cause a superficial wound that might not be felt by the patient due to a loss of protective sensation and can lead to a deep ulcer and limb loss later on.
-Most of the time, however, patients develop callus in the areas with high pressure due to underlying bone and joint deformities (Fig. 11).
+Most of the time, however, patients develop callus in the areas with high pressure due to underlying bone and joint deformities.
 This callus is abnormally hard skin which can lead to disruption of underlying tissue and can become infected.
-An ulcer then develops and this can affect underlying bones and joints (Fig. 12).
-If not treated this situation can lead to limb loss and even to deterioration of the patients life functions.
+An ulcer then develops and this can affect underlying bones and joints.
+If not treated this situation can lead to limb loss and even to deterioration of the patient’s life functions.

-It is important to distinguish between different causes of diabetic foot ulcerations and then the treatment tailored accordingly.
-For foot ulcer due to a lack of oxygen an adequate vascular or endovascular procedure is needed to improve chances for healing (please see also PAD).
+It is important to distinguish between different causes of diabetic foot ulcerations and then the treatment be tailored accordingly.
+For foot ulcers due to a lack of oxygen an adequate vascular or endovascular procedure is needed to improve the chances of healing (please see also PAD).
 Special skills are needed for such situations as diabetic’s arteries that need to be reconstructed are very stiff, small and fragile.
 Microsurgical skills are required for advanced foot-salvage procedures including soft tissue resurfacing.
-A surgical bypass or even a combination of bypass (Fig. 13 a, b, c) and free tissue transferred from distant part of the body can resurface even large foot defects and salvage the leg.
+A surgical bypass or even a combination of bypass and free tissue transferred from distant part of the body can resurface even large foot defects and salvage the leg.

-Neuropathic ulcers take more then 30 weeks to get healed (on average) and their recurrence rate is high.
-In some situations, where healing wasn’t successful and/or recurrence is unacceptable for a patient a special reconstructive surgical procedure is possible to resurface the ulcerated area and correct underlying skeletal deformity.
+Neuropathic ulcers take, on average, more then 30 weeks to heal and their recurrence rate is high.
+In some situations where healing wasn’t successful and/or recurrence is unacceptable for a patient, a special reconstructive surgical procedure is possible to resurface the ulcerated area and correct underlying skeletal deformity.
 For such situations the patient is seen by other members of a multidisciplinary team.
-This includes orthopedic surgeons with special skills, podiatrists, orthotics and vascular surgeons specialized in diabetic foot disorders.
-Every patient is thoroughly examined, the limb is assessed and then all reasonable therapeutic alternatives are discussed with patient.
-Treatment is possible in a vast majority of situations and can be reliable, satisfactory and can significantly improve the patient’s quality of life.
+This includes orthopedic surgeons with special skills, podiatrists, orthotics and vascular surgeons who specialise in diabetic foot disorders.
+Every patient is thoroughly examined, the limb is assessed and then all reasonable therapeutic alternatives are discussed with the patient.
+Treatment is possible in a vast majority of situations and the outcome can be reliable, satisfactory and can significantly improve the patient’s quality of life.
 Postoperative preventive measures are crucial and can prevent development of further ulcers.